Read time: 4min

 Other questionnaires can include multiple, what are termed, ‘killer’ questions, which can elicit an indisputable conclusion from a client: for example, ‘I would never take risk with money’.
 If a client ‘strongly agrees’ to a question like that – or even ‘agrees’ – any regulator looking at that answer cold can arguably only draw one conclusion about a client’s attitude to risk.

 If a questionnaire regularly flags multiple inconsistencies from a client there is a natural danger then that the adviser can miss a potentially important one.
 Advisers naturally prefer the 15-question ATR because it dramatically reduces those inconsistencies.
-Anecdotally, we heard from one Dynamic Planner user and adviser, who said that using the 15-question ATR was saving them approximately 15 minutes of time per client, which quickly adds up when you consider all of a firm’s many clients.
+Anecdotally, we heard from one Dynamic Planner user and adviser, who said that using the 15-question ATR was saving them approximately 15 minutes of time per client, which quickly adds up when you consider all of a firm’s clients.

 Risk profiling, of course, is a larger process and attitude to risk represents just one element of that.
 At Dynamic Planner, we, of course, harboured some concerns before introducing the 15-question ATR, because, by implication, it said that what we had been doing prior, up to that point, with the 10 and 20-question questionnaires, was wrong.

 Of course, things get better in business constantly.
 It doesn’t necessarily mean that what preceded it was wrong or bad.
-With the 15-question ATR and because of the close and great nature of our partnership and relationship with Henley Business School, we can continually monitor data from clients completing the questionnaire.
+With the 15-question ATR and because of the close nature of our partnership with Henley Business School, we can continually monitor data from clients completing the questionnaire.
 If then, there are any questions which don’t appear to be working as they should – or as we predict – we can alter and develop wording accordingly.
 That is not only good business sense but simple common sense we all want to see and experience in our working lives.
 We should never be afraid of that.